develosi/highway-code-quiz/README.md

 #### Frequent Visitor Goals

 * I want to be able to quickly start playing a new game without the need to log in.
-* I want the game questions to be updated on a regular basis so that they are up to date and current with the latest version of the Highway Code.
+* I want the game questions to be updated on a regular basis so that they are up to date with the latest version of the Highway Code.

 ---